 Case Studies and News Stories We are always happy to share best practice case studies on our website, in our newsletter and via social media.
-This could be an individual learner story, a best practice programme, award of learners or a case study of your Provider as a whole.
-Events and Celebrations If you have any events or celebrations that you would like a member of the team to attend either as a delegate or a speaker, please contact the marketing team on enquiries@openawards.org.uk We are happy to share details of your events and celebrations via our social media channels.
-Video Content If you would like to work with us to create an animation or video of your learners or programmes, please contact the team.
-Social Media Twitter YouTube LinkedIn Facebook Instagram We welcome any and all feedback and will share this where appropriate via our social media platforms and websites.
-Feedback and Feedforward We provide continuous feedback to our Providers through external verification visits, quality compliance meetings and curriculum support meetings/events.
-You can make use of your EV and Quality Review Provider reports in your marketing but please ensure any content accurately reflects the original content.
+This could be an individual learner story, a best practice programme, award of learners or a case study of your Events and Celebrations If you have any events or celebrations that you would like a member of the team to attend either as a delegate or a speaker, please contact the marketing team on enquiries@openawards.org.uk We are happy to share details of your events and celebrations via our social media channels.
+Video Content If you would like to work with us to create an animation or video of your learners or programmes, please contact the Social Media Twitter YouTube LinkedIn Facebook Instagram

+Feedback and Feedforward We welcome all feedback and will share this where appropriate via our social media platforms and websites.
+We provide continuous feedback to our Providers through external verification visits, compliance meetings and curriculum support meetings/events.
+You can make use of your External Verification and Quality Review Provider reports in your marketing but please ensure any content accurately reflects the original content.
 Alternatively, please contact the marketing team to ask us for a quote or feedback to use in your marketing materials or funding applications.